Holding Out for You

-"Holding Out for You" is a song by Italian rapper Fedez featuring Swedish singer Zara Larsson.
-It is the third single from Fedez's fifth studio album, Paranoia Airlines (2019).
+"Holding Out for You" is a song co-written and recorded by Italian rapper Fedez featuring guest vocals by Swedish singer Zara Larsson.
+It was released on 11 January 2019 by Sony Music as the third single from his fifth studio album Paranoia Airlines.

 Music video

 The song's music video was premiered 15 January 2019 on the Vevo rapper channel - YouTube and it was filmed at the San Pellegrino Terme casino presenting Fedez and Zara Larsson as protagonists.